gustavobio/flora/README.md

 flora
 ===

-This R package includes functions to query the Brazilian Flora Checklist.
+R package to query the Brazilian Flora 2020 dataset.

 ## Developer